Desk with Laptop, Calculator, Files and small model of house with epc colours

 Mineral wool insulation is usually laid between and over the loft joists and generally speaking, the greater the depth of this insulation, the better the EPC rating can be.

 Building regulations have changed significantly over the years.
-Back in the 1960s, loft insulation wasn't originally fitted, but more recently this is seen as a standard insulation measure required to improve the energy performance of existing dwellings.
+Back in the early 1960s, loft insulation wasn't originally fitted, but more recently this is seen as a standard insulation measure required to improve the energy performance of existing dwellings.

 Modern building regulations are now quite tight and new properties have significant insulation installed by default.